 In 2019, I won the 1st prize at The National Scientific Students’ Associations Conference (OTDK) with my paper titled The Realist Criticism of Rawls.

-I published articles in Magyar Filozófiai Szemle about Rawls and migration; and Politikatudományi Szemle about both a republican and a feminist approach to a normative political theory of migration and recently, I wrote an article on political obligation and migration.
+I published articles in Magyar Filozófiai Szemle about Rawls and migration; and Politikatudományi Szemle about both a republican and a feminist approach to a normative political theory of migration and recently on political obligation and migration.
 I also published an article about the problem of abstraction in political theory.
 In 2017, I won a stipend at The Institute of Political History and I became a member of its Social Theory Research Group.
 From 2017 to 2019, I was also a member of the Political Theory Research Group of Hungarian Academy of Sciences.
 In 2019, I held positions as External Fellow and Research Assistant of the Institute for Political Science of Hungarian Academy of Sciences (HAS), where my research focused on the topic of methodological nationalism.
 I have also been a member of the Ethics and Politics of Inclusion and Exclusion (EPIEX), which is a normative political theory research group at CSS (formerly known as HAS).
-I have a co-authored article on a political realist approach to artificial intelligence (AI).
+I have a co-authored article on a political realist account on artificial intelligence (AI).
+I have a co-authored book chapter about the Hungarian government’s governance during the Covid-19 Pandemic.

 I have won a publication stipend at CSS in 2019.
 I have also won a stipend from the New National Excellence Programme in 2019 and 2020 for doctoral students two times: one time for a project on the synthesis of republicanism and feminism in a corrective position for addressing migration, and another time for my project investigating migration from a perspective of political obligation.